SaraBaradaran/SaraBaradaran.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Attended SoCal PLS 2025 at UCSD
+I attended SoCal PLS 2025 at UC San Diego and gave a talk on "Fault Localization Through Probabilistic Models of Program Execution".